Uberspace/lab/source/guide_umami.rst

 Configure application
 ---------------------

+Your Umami installation will create a default administrator account with the username ``admin`` and the password ``umami``.

+.. warning:: The first thing you will want to do is log in and change your password.

 For more information check the umami_ documentation.

 Updates
 -------